 Who doesn’t want to write more words, faster?
-That’s the whole point of NaNoWriMo and WorldEmber!
-Writing more will not only help you reach your goal faster, but it will also give you a sense of progress that will make you more motivated too.
+That’s the whole point of NaNoWriMo, Summer Camp and WorldEmber!
+Writing more will not only help you reach your writing goals faster, but it will also give you a sense of progress that will make you more motivated too.
 So let’s look at some things you can do to write more words with less time!

 How to write more words per day?
 Skip the delete button

 The first step to writing more words is to stop deleting them!
 That’s right —forget about that delete button, take it off your keyboard if you have to.
 I know, sometimes you write something and immediately realize it’s not that good, or it has a typo, or it’s just outright terrible.
 We all do that —I’ve been doing that non-stop while writing this post!
 But when you have a word count goal, such as 50k for NaNoWriMo or 10k for WorldEmber, quantity is more important than quality.
 Don’t worry if what you’re writing isn’t perfect, it doesn’t need to be – at least, not yet!

 Now, you might be asking yourself: what’s the point of having lots of words if they’re not good words?
 The thing is, many of these words that you delete could end up being useful in the future.
 Sometimes you delete whole paragraphs, thinking that they’re the worst thing you’ve ever written, only to find that they were actually perfect for a different part of the text.
 Or that, with a little bit of editing later on, you can take something a bit messy and turn it into something wonderful!
 So give second-draft you something to work with – and stop deleting your words!

 How to increase your word count for a writing sprint?
 Know what you’re writing in advance!